NOAA-GSL/VxIngest/README.md

     -s /app/meta_update_middleware/settings.json
 ```

+The Compose service mounts the credentials secret as `CREDENTIALS_FILE`, so the `-c /run/secrets/CREDENTIALS_FILE` flag resolves inside the container without any extra host setup.

 If `cb_host` points to a Capella cluster (`cloud.couchbase.com`), also set `CACERT_FILE` before running `docker compose` so the CA certificate PEM is mounted as a secret:

 ```bash